Wednesday, 3 February 2016

 service apache2 restart

-For samba I wanted 3 shares, one hidden which would be write enabled for me, and two others which were read only by anyone using the guest account.
+Samba (Microsoft Networking Access) For samba I wanted 3 shares, one hidden which would be write enabled for me, and two others which were read only by anyone using the guest account.
+My target folder structure and permissions are shown below

 /home/TRUSTEDUSER/content/media # Write access enabled for me (TRUSTEDUSER)